-This Council is absolutely recognises and is committed to the need to support developing competitive and thriving local businesses and industries.
+This Council is absolutely committed to developing competitive and thriving local businesses and industries.
 Investing in the Ipswich economy will yield social and economic benefits for the community as a whole, including greater opportunities for employment, skills, education and business development.
-The development of competitive local business and industry benefits of encouraging and dealing with local suppliers will be a priority taken into account in the procurement planning stage and form part of the evaluation process for all procurement.
-Council has developed a Buy Ipswich approach to procurement and will -work with key stakeholders and local businesses and industries to support and enable them to compete effectively in the market.
-Council's procurement guidance materials encourage Council officers to support the use of local suppliers where benefits exist to all stakeholders and the five contracting principles are satisfied according to their priority.
+The development of competitive local business and industry will be a priority in the procurement planning stage and form part of the evaluation process for all procurement.
+Council has developed a Buy Ipswich approach to procurement and will work with key stakeholders and local businesses and industries to support and enable them to compete effectively in the market.

-To encourage local business and industry to tender, when seeking quotes, Council willwill advertise tenders in local newspapers and actively seek quotations from local suppliers where available.undertake the following actions:
+To encourage local business and industry to tender, when seeking quotes, Council will:

-- only seek quotes from local businesses in the first instance for all-contracts with an expected value less than \$50,000; where competitive quotes are mandatory, only seek quotes from local businesses in the first instance (where such are assessed to be reasonably capable of supplying Council's needs of value for money for ratepayers) - provide a 20 per cent local content preferential weighting to the scoring evaluation advertised by Council for all contracts with an expected value less than \$200,000, where competitive offers are mandatory, provide a 20 per cent Local Content preferential weighting to the scoring evaluation advertised by Council - provide a 15 per cent local economy support preferential weighting to the scoring evaluation advertised by Council for all contracts with an expected value greater than \$200,000., where competitive offers are mandatory, provide a 15 per cent Local Economy Support preferential weighting to the scori.ng evaluation advertised by Council
+- only seek quotes from local businesses in the first instance for contracts with an expected value less than \$50,000 (where such are assessed to be reasonably capable of supplying Council's needs of value for money for ratepayers) - provide a 20 per cent local content preferential weighting to the scoring evaluation advertised by Council for all contracts with an expected value less than \$200,000 - provide a 15 per cent local economy support preferential weighting to the scoring evaluation advertised by Council for all contracts with an expected value greater than \$200,000..